St. Martin’s Griffin

 A grim diagnosis sends Davis to a corrupt recovery facility called TOR-N. There she meets Mercer, a fellow patient and determined optimist.
 Together they craft a plan to escape the facility and expose the truth about the crumbling facility and poor patient treatment.
 Davis embraces Mercer’s enthusiasm, but even his charms aren’t enough to make her forget Cole.

-After faking his death to spare his family from government retribution, Cole is in hiding.
-Only … Continue reading
+After faking his death to spare his family from government retribution, Cole is in … Continue reading

 Escape From Sudan by Amanda DiCianni: I’ve been looking forward to reviewing this book for some time.
 I think novels like this can be a great tool to introduce kids to world events.